a2geek/libvirt-bosh-cpi/README.md

   * `/dev/vdc`: config disk
   * `/dev/vdd`: persistent disk (optional).
 * Go dependencies are a hash.
 Need to get changes in supporting libraries merged.
 Getting `go mod` to function in a BOSH release would be great (`src` throws it off).
+* Somehow the `diskfs` references aren't committing with the source, so it will not help anyone.
+Need to resolve and/or get dependencies to work properly.

 ## Tinkering